ricetuan/GameDesignDocument/reportPage.md

   - knowledge of physics engine and useful tools.

 ###Tue
-- Liked
+- Liked: class design && physics bitmap mask
-- Learned
+- Learned: cocos2d physics & sketch3 basic use
-- Lacked
+- Lacked: Design pattern
-- Longed for
+- Longed for : how to make game fun and simple

 ###Wed
 - Liked